Table of Contents

 GI – The material that is used when a GI ray hits the surface.

-Environment – The texture that is used instead of the scene environment maps.
+Environment – The texture that will be used instead of the scene environment maps.

 Material ID

-ID Number – Isolates objects as an R/G/B mask in the MultiMatte render elements.
+ID Number – Isolates objects as an R/G/B mask in the MultiMatte Material render elements.

-ID Color – Allows you to specify a color to represent this material in the Material ID VFB render element.
+ID Color – Specifies a color to represent this material in the Material ID VFB render element.

 Each material is assigned with an automatically generated ID Color.